-The role and responsibilities of Clerk and Secretary employees may require the presentation of formal testimony at a public hearing of a legislative committee or subcommittee, including joint standing and select committees, study committees, task forces, councils and commissions.
-Clerk and Secretary employees may testify only upon the approval of and under conditions established by the Clerk or the Secretary, as applicable.
+The role and responsibilities of committee clerks generally preclude the presentation of testimony at a public hearing of a legislative committee or subcommittee, including joint standing and select committees, study committees, task forces, councils and commissions.
+Committee clerks may testify only upon the express, written approval of and under conditions established jointly by the presiding officers.